Emmm-07/Emmm-07/README.md

 <h1>Hello👋, I'm JM</h1>
 I am <strong>John Michael Balatico</strong>.
-An <a href="https://www.feutech.edu.ph/>"FEU Tech</a> Student pursuing a Bachelor's Degree in Computer Engineering :computer:.
-I like coding and reading manhwa.
+An <a href="https://www.feutech.edu.ph/">FEU Institute of Technology</a> Student pursuing a Bachelor's Degree in Computer Engineering .
+I like coding💻  and reading manhwa 📖.
 I aspire to be a Full Stack Developer.
 I'm passionate about programming, and willing to learn different technologies.
 <br>